top of page

 • Make sure someone is tasked with scanning InMail responses so that prospects can be moved out of the automated environment as soon as the conversation becomes relational.

 As we stated in our Social Selling article, it is vital that we ‘put relationship first’ and prioritise tailored, relational engagements.
-Social Selling should be approached in the same way as any face-to-face situation, where would normally take every opportunity to foster a good business relationship.
+Social Selling should be approached in the same way as any face-to-face situation, where we would take every opportunity to foster a good business relationship.
 We may only get one hit at that connection request, and it’s important to make the most of it.

 We are, by our very design, wired to engage and communicate with others.
 Technology may be able to assist, but success in Social Selling will always depend on tailored and ‘human’ personal interaction.
+And this approach may require a revolution in your Sales and Marketing teams.

 Want to discuss these ideas further?
 Get in touch and let us show you how you can build and implement a successful Social Selling strategy.